roadiz/docs/user/documents-system/intro.rst

 Random document
 ---------------

-'Random' is a cool feature that allows to upload random documents to your website from Splashbase.
-It uses REST API and it works pretty well.
+*Random* is a cool feature that allows to download random documents to your website from Splashbase.

 .. image:: ./img/random_document.png
     :align: center